{************************************************************************}

 end.

-Thanks to Jimmy Harlindong for the program to generate the HTML-code out of the pascal source file.
-Visit the PastaHTML Homepage.
+Thanks to Jimmy Harlindong for the program to generate the HTML-code out of the pascal source file (PastaHTML).